metabase/metabase/docs/permissions/no-self-service-deprecation.md

 |                 | **Group A**  | **Group B**     | **Group C** | **Group D** | **Group E**  |
 | --------------- | ------------ | --------------- | ----------- | ----------- | ------------ |
 | **Data Access** | Unrestricted | No self-service | Blocked     | Sandboxed   | Impersonated |

-If a person is in either group A or B, and in one of groups C, D, or E, it's not clear how we'd migrate them to the new framework, which has separate settings for viewing and querying data.

 If you’re a member of Group A and one of Group C, D, or E, you’ll have full, unrestricted access to the data, with no blocks, sandboxes, or impersonations applied.